 There are three basic styles of Pilates which have evolved over the years.
 Repertory, Modern and Clinical Pilates.

 The Repertory style is based on the original teachings of Joseph Pilates and is mainly aimed at the dance population.
 The Modern style is a modification of the original form but similarly, both these styles have an emphasis on stretching and strengthening with close attention to exercise accuracy and technique.
-Classes can be both mat or equipment based and most of the exercises particularly in mat classes are done lying on your back.
+Classes can be both mat or equipment based although the mat based classes tend to be in larger groups with less attention to individual needs..

 Research is showing that a different approach to these traditional strengthening programs are required to improve the control and efficiency of the way our deeper core muscles function to stabilise our spine, shoulder and pelvic girdles.
 The Clinical Pilates repertoire is research based and is focused on improving the quality and control of movements rather than retraining strength and power.
 Unlike Joseph Pilates who discouraged mindless exercise this is the essence of what we try to achieve with Clinical Pilates.
 As your core muscle control improves the exercises should become mindless and automatic just like any other motor skill you acquire with practice and improved co-ordination.

-Before beginning the program, an initial 1 hour assessment is carried out to identify any underlying problems and determine the most appropriate and effective intervention regime.
+For those patients who do not require traditional physiotherapy treatment but would like a specifically tailored Pilates program we offer an initial half hour assessment to identify any underlying problems and determine the most appropriate and effective intervention regime.
 As appropriate, our clients begin with a few 1-1 sessions.
 Some may continue to work on a 1-1 basis and others may then choose to move onto a closely supervised group session.
-These sessions will include no more than 2-3 people at any one time.
-All sessions are booked in 1hour intervals and clients continue to work on individual programs.

 Physiotherapy managed Pilates programs are covered under private health schemes.